-A habit tracker is vital for keeping you to account and also looking back and seeing what you’ve achieved.
+A habit tracker is helpful for keeping you on track and also looking back and seeing what you’ve achieved.
 It’s a good motivating tool.
 You can download mine here.
 Use it as is, or modify it to suit your personal habits.

 Here’s a simple step-by-step:

 Step 1: Choose an anchor that will trigger you to the start the activity, feeling, perception, or thought that you want to make a habit.
 For example, cleaning teeth can be an anchor to meditate next.